rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Org.md

   - Health of the tenant networks associated with the organization.
 - hasOwnIdpConfigured: System.Boolean
   - Specifies whether this tenant organization has configured its own identity providers.
+- isServiceAccountDisabled: System.Boolean
+  - Specifies whether service accounts are not enabled for this organization.
 - orgAdminRole: Role
   - Organization admin role.
 - users: list of ExistingUsers